Quantum technology with trapped atomic ions

 NAWCAD AirTalent Program

-and previous funding support from the Army Research Office, Research Corporation, and Denison University.
+and previous funding support from the National Science Foundation, Army Research Office, Research Corporation, and Denison University.

 Ion trap chamber and optics